AppleGamer22/AppleGamer22/TryHackMe/Advent_of_Cyber1/Day10/README.md

 # TryHackMe [Advent of Cyber 1](https://tryhackme.com/room/25daysofchristmas) Day 10
 ### References
 * Spring, B. (2019, December 9).
 Metasploit: Basics.
-TryHackMe Blog; TryHackMe Blog. https://blog.tryhackme.com/metasploit/
+TryHackMe Blog. https://blog.tryhackme.com/metasploit/
 ## Compromise the web server using Metasploit.
 What is flag1?
 * According to the [blog post](https://blog.tryhackme.com/metasploit/):
 > The Christmas challenge will include a web server that is running a vulnerable version of Apache Struts 2 (an open-source web application framework for Java applications).